Mass Photometry Webinars

 Using Mass Photometry to Quantitate CaMKII stoichiometries

-Rewatch our webinar feat.
-Prof. Margaret Stratton (UMass Amherst), featuring her work on the role of CaMKII in different tissues.
+Prof. Margaret Stratton (UMass Amherst) presents her work on the role of CaMKII in different tissues.
 Mass photometry helps to quantitatively determine the stoichiometry of different variants of this crucial oligomeric enzyme.

 Measuring the heterogeneity of macromolecular machines by mass photometry

-In this webinar, Dr. Adar Sonn-Segev presents how mass photometry provides quantitative information on sample heterogeneity using minimal volumes with molecular resolution.
-She also discusses how this approach applies to several different workflows including chemical crosslinking and multi-step purification, comparing it to the standard tools for sample purity.
+In this webinar, Dr Adar Sonn-Segev presents how mass photometry provides quantitative information on sample heterogeneity using minimal volumes with molecular resolution.
+She also discusses how this approach applies to several different workflows including chemical crosslinking and multi-step purification, comparing it to the standard tools for measuring sample purity.

 Applications of Mass Photometry

 In this webinar, Refeyn co-founder Prof. Justin Benesch discusses examples of mass photometry measurements for large protein complexes and draws comparisons with mass measurements obtained from native mass spectrometry and other techniques.
 Dr Nikolas Hundt also describes the use of mass photometry to visualise the nucleation process of actin filaments in real time.